AJ-Acevedo/chromatic/README.md

 # Chromatic

 Chromatic is a Ruby String class extension.
-Adds methods to set text color, background color and, text effects on ruby console and command line output, using ANSI escape sequences.
+Adds methods to set text color, background color, and text effects on ruby console, irb,  and command line output, using ANSI escape sequences.

 Chromatic is an updated fork of the [colorize](https://github.com/fazibear/colorize) gem.
 The original colorize gem became stale and it appear that the developer has abandoned the project.